No. 31 Make friends with a bug

 Where to look?

-Great spots for searching include under stones and wood, the branches, bark and leaves of trees and in long grass, and you'll often find things hiding out in all of these locations.
+Great spots for searching include under stones and wood, the branches, bark and leaves of trees and in long grass.
+You'll often find things hiding out in all of these locations.

 Let them go